 flexible study sessions to allow you to join at any time that suits you.

 Minerva can be accessed from anywhere with an internet connection and is mobile friendly, so you can study on the go around your existing work and life commitments.
 You can also benefit from downloadable PDFs on course content for offline reading when required.

 Learn from industry-experienced engineers

-Each week, you’ll have live face-to-face time with your module tutors in a mixture of structured and open-ended learning sessions.
-Every session will be offered twice, so you’ll be able to fit your study around your schedule.
+Each week, you will have live face-to-face time with your module tutors in a mixture of structured and open-ended learning sessions.
+Every session will be offered twice, so you will be able to fit your study around your schedule.

-Our faculty team are engaged with industry, private companies and public research bodies, which helps ensure the skills that you’re learning are the skills employers need.
+Our faculty team are engaged with industry, private companies, and public research bodies, which helps ensure the skills that you are learning are the skills employers need.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Assessment methods will emphasise not just knowledge, but essential skills development too.
 They will typically include:

 multiple choice exams for formative learning feedback (no more than 5% of assessment).